 then be back without noticing I’d gone.

 There was the difficulty I had in remembering my friends’ names or the details of their lives – oh, I didn’t know you had a brother!
 Then the fact that most of the arithmetic I’d learned was simply gone and I had no idea what to do with a piano anymore.
-The long fugue states, though, they were news.
+This, though, this was news.

 I woke up one morning in a sleeping bag on the sand floor of a sparse forest.
 Between vast bare tree trunks the sand undulated around hundreds of yawning burrow mouths.
 There wasn’t a twig of undergrowth, just trees, sand and holes.
 Everything was pink.